-Versatile, educated musician-engineer-producer providing bass parts, mixing, and work-for-hire recordings
+Versatile, educated musician-engineer-producer providing bass and guitar parts, mixing, and work-for-hire recordings

 Hi I'm Bruce.
 I am a bassist, guitarist, engineer and producer with a bachelor's in Music Engineering Technology and formal training in Jazz performance and arrangement.
 I've played bass for fifteen years and engineered for about ten.